PaulAustin/teakblocks/design/kudos-and-lessons.md

 ### Accessibility
 TODO: There is much to learn on how to make this app accessible.
 One part is the setting ```aria-hidden=true``` on components.
 Something to look at once the basic shell parts work.

+### Buttons
+Testing out font awesome by adding a few buttons to the app ( BLE scan, clear, config) the icons look nice.
+Helpful for debugging now, but It would be too easy to clutter the top level app with these.

+## Sept 1

+### BLE day
+Going to try to get the scan working again under the browserify system, hopefully add chrome support as well.